 What are the rules in a synagogue?

 There are no images of God or people in a synagogue, as the Ten Commandments forbid worshipping idols.
-Males and female sit in separate areas in Orthodox Jewish synagogues, while Reform Jews of various genders sit together to worship.
+Males and females sit in separate areas in Orthodox Jewish synagogues, while Reform Jews of various genders sit together to worship.

-What is a B not mitzvah?
+What is a B, not a mitzvah?

-(B’not mitzvah is the plural of bat mitzvah and implies that a group of girls or females is going through the rite.
+(B’not mitzvah is the plural of a bat mitzvah and implies that a group of girls or females is going through the rite.
 When more than one boy or a boy and a lady go through the ritual, it’s called b’nai mitzvah.)

-Whats the meaning of the Star of David?
+What’s the meaning of the Star of David?

-The star was almost widely embraced by Jews in the 19th-century as a striking and easy symbol of Judaism in imitation of the cross of Christianity.
+The star was almost widely embraced by Jews in the 19th century as a striking and easy symbol of Judaism in imitation of the cross of Christianity.
 The yellow badge that Jews were required to wear in Nazi-occupied Europe invested the Star of David with a symbolism indicating martyrdom and heroism.

 What is the difference between a synagogue and a church?

-Is it change or altar?
+Is it a change or an altar?